schmurtzm/UART_Uploader/readme.md

 #### Remarks & Futur Improvements :
 - A difficulty is to know when plink has finished its upload.
 There's nothing easy to detect that.
 On my linux device I wasn't able to reset uart connection.
 So that's why I ask to the user to close plink himself when the upload is terminated.
-- A similar script in shell for linux.
+- A similar script in shell for linux with menu included.
 - A version of the script which support missing base64 binary on the target device [see here](https://gist.github.com/markusfisch/2648733).

 ------------------------------------------------